-All Workers A: Were all workers presented with terms of employment at the ☑ Terms &amp; Conditions presented ☑ Understood by workers time of recruitment, did they understand them and are they same as current conditions?
-Same as actual conditions A1: If any are unchecked, please describe finding and specific category(ies) of workers affected: B: Did workers' pay any fees, taxes, deposits or bonds for the purpose of recruitment/placement? ☐ Yes ⊠ No B1: If yes, please describe details and specific category(ies) of workers affected: C: If yes, check all that apply: Recruitment / hiring fees Service fees Application costs Recommendation fees Placement fees Administrative, overhead or processing fees Skills tests Certifications Medical screenings Passports/ID's Work / resident permits Birth certificates Police clearance fees Any transportation and lodging costs after employment offer Any transport costs between work place and home Any relocation costs after commencement of employment New hire training / orientation fees Medical exam fees Deposit bonds or other deposits Any other non-monetary assets Other - C1: If other, please give details: D: If any checked, give details: N/A
+All Workers A: Were all workers presented with terms of employment at the time of recruitment, did they understand them and are they same as current conditions? ☐ Terms & Conditions presented ☐ Understood by workers ☐ Same as actual conditions A1: If any are unchecked, please describe finding and specific category(ies) of workers affected: B: Did workers' pay any fees, taxes, deposits or bonds for the purpose of recruitment/placement?
+Yes No B1: If yes, please describe details and specific category(ies) of workers affected: C: If yes, check all that apply: Recruitment / hiring fees Service fees Application costs Recommendation fees Placement fees Administrative, overhead or processing fees Skills tests Certifications Medical screenings Passports/ID's Work / resident permits Birth certificates Police clearance fees Any transportation and lodging costs after employment offer Any transport costs between work place and home Any relocation costs after commencement of employment New hire training / orientation fees Medical exam fees Deposit bonds or other deposits Any other non-monetary assets Other - C1: If other, please give details: D: If any checked, give details: N/A another in-country region to seek and engage in a remunerated activity A: Type of work undertaken by migrant workers: Same tasks as local workers B: Please give details about recruitment agencies for migrant workers: B1: Total number of (in country recruitment agencies) used: N/A